We only hire the top 3% of qualified tutors in Australia

 Many undergraduate Medical and Dental Schools across the country require a UCAT result to be considered for an interview/entry, and often there will be a high cutoff depending on the university and the cohort of applicants.
 A list of universities can be found here, and each university will make it clear whether or not it is a requirement.
 So, if you’ve got an inkling to do either medicine or dentistry, I would highly recommend looking into the requirements for the Universities you’re looking to apply for.

-Now unfortunately the UCAT is a nasty nasty test and you’ll be competing against some of the most driven people in the country; meaning that you’re going to need to give it a red hot crack.
+Now unfortunately the UCAT is a nasty nasty test and you’ll be competing against some of the most driven people in the country to get the best UCAT score; meaning that you’re going to need to give it a red hot crack.
 The UCAT isn’t a test you ‘study’ for, it’s more about developing strategies, perfecting processes, and mentally preparing yourself for it.
 There are 5 sections to the UCAT, 4 of which the Universities will actually consider.

 Verbal Reasoning (VR)